pulumi/pulumi-hugo/themes/default/content/b.md

     Author infrastructure code using programming languages you know and love.
 Write statements to define infrastructure using your IDE with autocomplete, type checking, and documentation.

 ai:
-  title: Advice on demand with Pulumi AI
+  title: Code on demand with Pulumi AI
   image: /images/home/ai-graphic.svg
   alt: AI prompted to 'Give me an AWS static website behind a CloudFront CDN' and outputting Pulumi code
   description: |